zpherodev/LEPM-Mobile/README.md

 ## Contact

-For further information or collaboration, please reach out to the developer team or contact OpenAI support.
+For further information or collaboration, please reach out to crk.nft.art@gmail.com

+## Acknowledgements

+Developed utilizing the amazing skills of ChatGPT 4o made by OpenAI, a thrilling process that deserves much praise to the advancements of the AI model, and a tip of the hat to OpenAI developers and co.

+Special Thanks to NOAA, the USGS, the BGS for the use and availability of important data.